 For the sample of beef, no atropine was found as no peak was found at or near 12.8 min (Fig. 2A).
 When the atropine standard solution was added to the sample of blank beef group, it can be seen that, a peak appeared at 12.8 min which can be identified as atropine.
 It was obvious that the peak of atropine separated well (Fig. 2B) from other substances, with a resolution higher than 1.5, and this was considered as a standard for complete separation of two substances.
 In fact, under the same experimental conditions, atropine in pork and lamb can also be effectively separated according to our previous study (Bo et al., 2020).
-Therefore, the optimized HPLC conditions here can not only be used for the determination of atropine in pork and mutton.
+Therefore, the optimized HPLC conditions here can not only be used for the determination of atropine in beef, but also for the determination of atropine in pork and mutton.